hpc-maths/2025-hands-on-samurai/practical_session/01-first-step.md

 At the end of this step, open ParaView to visualize the field you have created and initialized.
 You must open the xdmf file (not the h5 file) to see both the mesh and the field.

-### Another Loop Approach
+### Another loop approach

-samurai provides an alternative way to loop over cells using its interval-based functionality. `samurai::for_each_cell` uses this functionality under the hood.
+samurai provides an alternative way to loop over cells using its interval-based functionality.
+This approach is more efficient because it operates on entire intervals of cells at once (using vectorized operations) rather than processing cells one by one.
+This is the preferred method when performance matters. `samurai::for_each_cell` uses this functionality under the hood.
 This loop function is called `samurai::for_each_interval`.
 Here is how you can use it:

 ```cpp
 samurai::for_each_interval(mesh, [&](std::size_t level, const auto& interval, const auto& index)